Nike Inc. Organizational Culture Characteristics: An Analysis

-Nike Inc organizational culture, corporate culture, characteristics, advantages, disadvantages, recommendations, sports shoes, footwear, case study analysis
+Nike organizational culture, corporate culture, characteristics, advantages, disadvantages, recommendations, sports shoes, footwear, company case study analysis

 A pair of Nike men’s sports shoes.
-Nike Inc.’s organizational culture promotes creativity and innovation, highlighting the role of corporate culture in the company’s global success.
+Nike Inc.’s organizational culture (work culture) promotes creativity and innovation, highlighting the role of corporate culture in the sporting goods company’s global success.
 (Photo: Public Domain)

 Nike Inc.’s organizational culture supports business resilience and capability.
-Organizational culture is the combination of traditions, habits, values, and behavioral expectations among employees.
-Nike’s workers are given a set of instructions, rules and expectations on how to do their jobs, with consideration for their relations with customers and other employees.
-This approach ensures that the company maintains its corporate culture, which partly contributes to the success of the business.
-As one of the giants in the global athletic shoe, apparel and equipment market, Nike Inc. continues its policies and strategies to promote an organizational culture that reinforces business resilience and competence.
+Organizational culture is the combination of traditions, habits, values, and behavioral expectations among the company’s employees.
+Nike’s workers are given a set of instructions, rules, and expectations on how to do their jobs, with consideration for their relations with customers and other employees.
+This approach maintains the corporate culture, which partly contributes to the success of the business and the fulfillment of strategic goals based on Nike’s mission statement and vision statement.
+As one of the giants in the global athletic shoe, apparel, and equipment market, Nike Inc. continues its policies and strategies to promote an organizational culture that reinforces business resilience and competence.

 Nike has an organizational culture that encourages human resources to behave in ways that address business objectives.
-Training programs are designed to uphold such corporate culture that aligns with the Nike brand image for sports footwear, apparel and equipment.
+Training programs are designed to uphold such a corporate culture that aligns with the Nike brand image for sportswear.
+In this regard, the company culture reinforces the business strengths shown in the SWOT analysis of Nike, such as the brand and product innovation capabilities.
+This support from the work culture enhances the company’s advantages over competitors, such as Puma and Adidas.

 Features of Nike’s Organizational Culture

-Nike’s organizational culture is centered on creativity and innovation to provide products that suit current consumer preferences.
-The company is known for cutting-edge sports shoes, apparel and equipment.
+Nike’s organizational culture is centered on creativity and innovation to provide products that suit current consumer preferences and market trends.
+The company is known for cutting-edge sports shoes, apparel, and equipment.
 The following main characteristics of Nike’s corporate culture sustain business and market competence:

 1. Talented